 The ATSC Broadcast Monitoring systems monitor the OTA broadcast signals and the multi-program transport streams they deliver for signal or encoding anomalies.
 The systems provide 24/7 coverage for monitored broadcasts.
-At present there is one monitoring system in production located in the Monta Loma neighborhood of Mountain View, CA. As OTA reception can vary greatly by region, we would like to deploy additional monitoring systems once they’re proven stable.
+At present there is one monitoring system in production located in the Monta Loma neighborhood of Mountain View, CA. As OTA reception can vary greatly by region, we would like to deploy additional monitoring systems.
 If you’re interested in hosting a monitoring system please contact us.

 The Charts & Reports

 The monitoring systems upload data to the SFBayATSC servers periodically (currently every 5 minutes), where it is used to create various charts and reports.